HarvardChanSchool/multisite-taxonomies/README.md

-# multisite-taxonomies
+# Multisite Taxonomies
+## A WordPress plugin
-Register custom taxonomies accessible on your entire multisite network.
+Multisite Taxonomies brings the ability to register custom taxonomies, accessible on an entire multisite network, to WordPress.